boyerjason700/Mission_to_Mars/README.md

 # Process
 1. Scraping.py
-    - Beautifulsoup and Splinter; drill down into the HTML tags to extract the most recent news artile and summary from Mars News site
+    - Beautifulsoup and Splinter; drill down into the HTML tags to extract the most recent news article and summary from Mars News site
     - Beautifulsoup and Splinter; drill down into the HTML tags to extract the most recent image from Space Images site
     - Pandas; scrape Mars/Earth table and read as DataFrame then convert into HTML from Mars Facts site
     - Beautifulsoup and Splinter; drill down into the HTML tags to extract all four full size hemisphere images from Mars Hemisphere site